huggingface/transformers/README.md

 * gpt-neo model is loaded directly on GPU to save system memory
 * repetition_penalty has range and slope settings, so it doesn't penalize all tokens in the context window
 * no copy of the state dict is made while loading a pretrained model
+* local self attention uses padding so it doesn't OOM on long sequences

 <!---
 Copyright 2020 The HuggingFace Team.
 All rights reserved.